Dr Emily Ollman-Hirt, UKCP

 Emily is a qualified Integrative Psychotherapist, accredited with the United Kingdom Council of Psychotherapists (UKCP).
-Emily is also in the final stages of completing a professional doctorate in Counselling Psychology at the Metanoia Institute, West London.
-Emily began her doctoral training in 2008.
+Emily has also completed a professional doctorate in Counselling Psychology at the Metanoia Institute, West London.
 Emily is a member of the British Psychological Society and abides by their code of ethics.

-Emily has worked in the Mental Health field for the past ten years, including seven years experience with the NHS.
-She currently works in private practice from her rooms in Islington and in South Woodford, as well as in a community therapy service for parents and infants.
+Emily has worked in the Mental Health field for the past twelve years, including seven years experience with the NHS.
+She currently works in private practice, currently via Zoom only.

 At this time her therapy work mainly includes work with adults experiencing depression, anxiety, relational problems, relationship break-downs and overcoming past traumas.
 Emily also specialises in therapeutic work with expectant or new mothers and their infants.
 In the past she has worked with severe mental illness and addictions, as well as with children with emotional and behavioural difficulties.